-The latest season of film historian Karina Longworth’s must-hear podcast series “You Must Remember This” takes listeners on a deep dive into the saga of Disney’s most controversial movie, “Song of the South.”
-As the studio prepares to unleash reportedly all of its titles on the upcoming Disney+ streaming service, one of them is missing, and it’s the 1946 Uncle Remus adaptation with confused racial optics.
+The 2019 season of film historian Karina Longworth’s must-hear podcast series “You Must Remember This” took listeners on a deep dive into the saga of Disney’s most controversial movie, “Song of the South.”
+(As a testament to Longworth’s range, this season, she’s set to explore the erotic thrillers of the 1980s and ’90s.)
+As Walt Disney Studios continues to roll out its vast library of titles on the Disney+ streaming service, one of them is missing, and it’s the 1946 Uncle Remus adaptation with confused racial optics.

 The film is set in the Reconstruction-era American south, just as the Civil War has concluded and slavery has ended.
 And while the film’s legacy has been mostly buried, the Disney theme park ride Splash Mountain (which, at Disney World, is temporarily closed) is modeled on this troubling movie that Longworth savvily explored in her podcast.

 In fact, Disney World has removed “Zip-a-Dee-Doo-Dah” from the soundtrack of the Festival of Fantasy parade, a regular attraction that recently returned to the Magic Kingdom March 9.
 It’s a song we all know from our childhood, but one mired in implications we didn’t understand at that the time — and it remains a source of pain for Disney and audiences alike.